abhishekpatilbtc/project/Project Initiation.md

 # Project Charter

-Reasons for undertaking the project
+Reasons for undertaking the project:

-The plan is to create a project which will use multiple api calls to retrieve stock information, trending articles about the company so that an analyst is able to stay up-to-date and search information easily instead of search each website or navigating through them.
+- The plan is to create a project which will use HTML, CSS and JavaScript to provide stock information, trending articles when user searches for the company.
+This interface will be useful to analyst who is looking for latest information and search for it easily.
 It's all finance info about the company in one page.

 Objectives:
 1. Use atleast two API calls - 1.
 For Stock Info 2.
 For News